dchang1010/Code-Sample/README.md

 npm run react-dev
 ```

+After starting the server, go to your browser and go to:
+localhost:3000

 To set up the mySQL database, type the following command into your terminal
 ```
 mysql -u <USER> < schema.sql